Macron vowed to rebuild Notre Dame in 5 years. That appears unlikely.

 But the timescale of similar projects suggests Macron might be focusing on optimism over realism.

-The Gothic cathedral in Cologne, Germany, was badly damaged during World War II and work to repair it is ongoing more than 70 years later.
+The Gothic cathedral in Cologne, Germany, was badly damaged during World War II and work to repair it is still going on more than 70 years later.

 "This is certainly a tragedy with a European dimension, because the Gothic style was invented in France,” Peter Fuessenich, who is leading the reconstruction in Cologne, told the AP.
 "It will certainly take years, perhaps even decades, until the last damage caused by this terrible fire will be completely repaired.”